Can Cancer be Treated?

-Most cancers are related to environmental, lifestyle or behavioral exposures.
+Most cancers are related to environmental, lifestyle or behavioural exposures.
 Common environmental factors that contribute to cancer death include tobacco, obesity, infections, radiation, lack of physical activity and environmental pollutants.
 It is nearly impossible to prove what caused cancer because it may have multiple causes.
 Cancer is generally not contagious in humans, though it can be caused by oncovirus and cancer bacteria.
-In the developing world 20%of the cancers are due to infections such as hepatitis B, hepatitis C and human papillomavirus.
+In the developing world 20%of, the cancers are due to infections such as hepatitis B, hepatitis C and human papillomavirus.
 Some hormones play a role in the development of cancer by promoting cell proliferation.
-They are important in sex related cancers
+They are important in sex-related cancers

 - Appetite loss